Mohit-Mano06/NewBot/README.md

 # TaskForge-Bot 🤖 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**TaskForge** is a high-performance, AI-integrated Discord bot built with `discord.py`, developed by **Momo** (Mohit & Anis).
+**TaskForge** is a high-performance, AI-integrated Discord bot built with `discord.py`.
 It transforms your server into a productive and entertaining hub with advanced AI assistants, high-fidelity music streaming, and smart automation.

 ---